 Twilio (TWLO): New Buy Recommendation for This Technology Giant

-In a report released yesterday, Samad Samana from Jefferies maintained a Buy rating on Twilio (TWLO), with a price target of $415.00.
-The company’s shares closed last Thursday at $305.65.
+Northland Securities analyst Michael Latimore maintained a Buy rating on Twilio (TWLO) today and set a price target of $450.00.
+The company’s shares closed last Thursday at $305.00.

-According to TipRanks.com, Samana is a 5-star analyst with an average return of 27.7% and a 69.4% success rate.
-Samana covers the Technology sector, focusing on stocks such as Automatic Data Processing, Par Technology, and Verint Systems.
+According to TipRanks.com, Latimore is a 5-star analyst with an average return of 29.5% and a 57.3% success rate.
+Latimore covers the Technology sector, focusing on stocks such as Comtech Telecommunications, Synchronoss Technologies, and Ribbon Communications.

-Currently, the analyst consensus on Twilio is a Strong Buy with an average price target of $487.38, which is a 59.3% upside from current levels.
-In a report issued on April 20, Merrill Lynch also initiated coverage with a Buy rating on the stock with a $480.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Twilio with a $490.95 average price target, implying a 60.5% upside from current levels.
+In a report issued on April 22, Wolfe Research also initiated coverage with a Buy rating on the stock with a $480.00 price target.

 See today’s analyst top recommended stocks >>